sourcegraph/handbook/content/strategy-goals/strategy/enablement/repo-management/index.md

 ## Top customer, support, sales and marketing issues

-Note that these are order by approximate known revenue impacted - but that the figures are likely not to be representive of the total value, and so the order in which these get address may not correlate with the order here.
+Note that these are order by approximate known revenue impacted—but that the figures are likely not to be representive of the total value, and so the order in which these get address may not correlate with the order here.
 Click on the product gap link to find out the up to date impacted revenue amount.

 #### Perforce support